-Various types of modeling define “petite” differently.
-In fashion work a “petite” is normally a model who is 5’7” or less and wears a size 6 or less dress.
+Various types of modelling define “petite” differently.
+In fashion work, a “petite” is normally a model who is 5’7” or less and wears a size 6 or less dress.
 In other types, the meaning is closer to the general meaning of the term: small in stature.

 77. PLUS MODEL

-In fashion modeling, plus model is a model that wears a larger dress size than the standard fashion model, but otherwise is similar to a typical fashion model.
+In fashion modelling, plus model is a model that wears a larger dress size than the standard fashion model, but otherwise is similar to a typical fashion model.
 In most markets, Plus models are from dress size 10 to 20, sometimes larger.
-The term is not widely used in commercial print modeling, although usually means someone of average or greater body dimensions.
+The term is not widely used in commercial print modelling although usually means someone of average or greater body dimensions.